-“In the last month alone at Gallagher we processed 80% of London market risks electronically, and a key focus for us is how we can work with underwriters to minimise turnaround time on quotes to maximise productivity even further,” noted Matson.
+“In the last month alone at Gallagher we processed 80% of London market risks electronically, and a key focus for us is how we can work with underwriters to minimize turnaround time on quotes to maximize productivity even further,” noted Matson.

-The CEO is also pleased with the re-emphasis of the modernisation programme’s scope, as he believes it will ensure that efforts are focused on cost savings and an enhanced client experience.
+The CEO is also pleased with the re-emphasis of the modernization programme’s scope, as he believes it will ensure that efforts are focused on cost savings and an enhanced client experience.

 “Dealing with a claim efficiently and getting the client back to the position they were before an incident or event is ultimately the moment of truth for any insurance policy,” stressed Matson, “so anything that can be done in this space will have a big impact and reinforce the value of what we do as the client advocate.”

 According to Lloyd’s, it will prioritize three foundational initiatives this year aimed at creating the essential infrastructure and laying the groundwork for the Future at Lloyd’s ecosystem.
 These are data and technology architecture, modern syndication of risk, as well as middle- and back-office transformation.

 One trade body, meanwhile, has expressed reservations.

 Offering insights, London & International Insurance Brokers’ Association (LIIBA) chief executive Christopher Croft had this to say: “LIIBA welcomes the ‘fundamentals first’ approach that Lloyd’s is taking with Blueprint 1A, and a focus on the bread-and-butter basics of business in the market.
 But there is an absolutely foundational area where we worry not enough attention is being paid: the accounting and settlement process.